FoxDenStudio/FoxGuard-Sponge/README.md

 ## Note from the author about the plugin
 When I started writing this plugin it was meant as a one-off compile and forget plugin to protect a spawn area for a friend.
 The dimension was supposed to be hard coded and it was only supposed to take a day or two.
-I named it as such because i couldn't actually think of a good name.
+I named it as such because I couldn't actually think of a good name.
 Well, it was supposed to be a temporary replacement of WorldGuard and I'm a fox soo... that's the name.
 Somehow, this one-off project evolved into something bigger, and I started getting more involved with Sponge in general.
 One day I needed to ask a quick question so I decided to hop on the #spongedev irc channel.
 There I met some the most awesome people ever.